auth0/docs/articles/multifactor-authentication/overview.md

 #### One Time Passwords (OTP)

 The principle behind OTP as a factor is fairly straightforward for the end user.
-They use an app, such as Google Authenticator ([Google Play](/) / [App Store](/)).
+They use an app, such as Google Authenticator ([Google Play](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2) / [App Store](https://itunes.apple.com/us/app/google-authenticator/id388497605?mt=8)).
 Upon signup, they can scan a code and set up the app, upon which it will begin generating one-time codes.
 Afterword, the user can simply check the app for the current one-time code to enter when authenticating using this factor.

 Your users will need to have in their posession a supported device for whichever OTP app you use.

-#### Push Notifications
+#### Push notifications

 MFA by push notification simply requires an appropriate app on the user's device.
 The app is sent push notifications when the user attempts to authenticate, and the user must respond to it in order to login, ensuring that they not only know their login information but also posess the device set up for MFA.